 Customers often ask me to recommend a semi-automatic handgun for carry or home defense.
-When they do, I start by mentioning the Glock 19 Gen 4.
+When they do, I start by mentioning the GLOCK 19 Gen 4.
 The G19 is a medium-sized lightweight polymer-framed 9mm.
-Its standard capacity magazines hold 15 rounds.
-It features Glock’s “Safe Action” trigger system with three passive safeties.
-Glock’s metal treatment (called Tenifer) and finish ensures that it is practically impervious to the elements.
+Its standard capacity magazines hold 15 rounds and features GLOCK’s “Safe Action” trigger system with three passive safeties.

+GLOCK‘s metal treatment (called Tenifer) and finish ensure it is practically impervious to the elements.
 The new Gen 4 version also features a smaller grip circumference than earlier models and includes the Multiple Backstrap System allowing the pistol to accommodate those with larger hands.
-Glock’s sight options are the standard polymer fixed sights, steel fixed sights, adjustable sights and Glock night sights.
+GLOCK’s sight options are the standard polymer fixed sights, steel fixed sights, adjustable sights and GLOCK night sights.

-The primary reason I recommend the Glock 19 Gen 4 is its efficient size.
-I feel like it strikes the perfect balance between being big enough to handle well and compact enough to be easy to conceal.
-The Glock 19 grip is just long enough that your pinky finger isn’t left hanging from the bottom of the gun the way it is with most compact pistols.
+The primary reason I recommend the GLOCK 19 Gen 4 is its efficient size.
+I feel it strikes the perfect balance between being big enough to handle well and compact enough to be easy to conceal.
+The GLOCK 19 grip is just long enough to make sure your pinky finger isn’t left hanging from the bottom of the gun the way it is with most compact pistols.

-The Gen 4 version of the Glock 19 is an upgrade from the earlier models in several important ways.
+The Gen 4 version of the GLOCK 19 is an upgrade from the earlier models in several important ways.
 The most obvious difference is the grip texture.
 A flat-topped pyramid stippling replaces earlier models’ orange peel feel.
 The new texture provides more traction without being harsh like some stippling.

-Perhaps the most significant change in the Gen 4 Glock 19 is the grip circumference reduction.
-Glock made the grip width (front to back) 2mm shorter than it was on previous generations.
-I’ve handled a lot of Generation 2 and 3 Glocks and I always felt like they just barely fit my hand.
+Perhaps the most significant change in the Gen 4 GLOCK 19 is the grip circumference reduction.
+GLOCK made the grip width (front to back) 2mm shorter than it was on previous generations.
+I’ve handled a lot of Generation 2 and 3 Glocks and always felt like they just barely fit my hand.
 The new Gen 4 G19 actually feels much more comfortable to me.

 Another big change on the Gen 4 version is the enlarged magazine release button.
 The new button makes it possible for a much wider range of shooters to eject their magazines from the pistol without rotating the gun in their hand or moving any part of their shooting grip other than their thumb.
 In addition, the new magazine release is reversible.
 Now a left handed shooter can set the gun up with the magazine release on the right side of the grip.

-There are more expensive, and less expensive, brands available and the Glock 19 is priced low enough that it’s reasonable for anyone who is looking for a quality pistol.
-Additionally, the Glock brand is very common, meaning Glock Parts and Accessories are easy to find and less expensive than for most other pistols.
+There are more expensive, and less expensive, brands available and the GLOCK 19 is priced low enough that it’s reasonable for anyone who is looking for a quality pistol.
+Additionally, the GLOCK brand is very common, meaning GLOCK Parts and Accessories are easy to find and less expensive than for most other pistols.

-Perhaps the most important reason to consider a Glock is reliability.
-Glock’s 9mm models have long been known as some of the toughest and most reliable pistols ever made.
-The Glock 19 is a utilitarian pistol to be sure; when that’s what counts, the Gen 4 G19 is one you can trust.
+Perhaps the most important reason to consider a GLOCK is reliability.
+GLOCK’s 9mm models have long been known as some of the toughest and most reliable pistols ever made.
+The GLOCK 19 is a utilitarian pistol to be sure; when that’s what counts, the Gen 4 G19 is one you can trust.